aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

 ## Task 5: Configure DDoS alerts

-In this step you will create a virtual machine, assign a public IP address to it, and then configure DDoS alerts.
+In this task, you will create a virtual machine, assign a public IP address to it, and then configure DDoS alerts.

 ### Create the VM

+In this task, you will create a new Ubuntu Server VM in Azure.
+You will configure the VM with an SSH public key for secure access and save the private key for use during connection.

 1. On the Azure portal home page, select **Create a resource**, then in the search box, enter **virtual machine**, then select **Virtual machine** when it appears.